 Day 1: Aerial Views

-Arrive in Tokyo and transfer to accommodation.
-Head to the 45th floor of the Tokyo Metropolitan Government Building for a fantastic view and a trip briefing.
+Head to the 45th floor of the Tokyo Metropolitan Government Building for a view of the city’s fantastic night lights.

 Day 2: University Visit